peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Status Assertions differ significantly from OAuth Status Lists in several ways:

 1. **Privacy**: Status Assertions are designed to be privacy-preserving.
-They do not require the Verifier to gather any additional information from third-party entities, thus preventing potential privacy leaks.
+Verifier exchanges the Status Assertions directly with the Holder, not requiring the Verifier to gather any additional information from third-party entities.
+Once a Status Assertion is issued, it can be verified without any further communication with the Credential Issuer or any other party, thus preventing potential privacy leaks.

 2. **Static Verification**: Status Assertions are designed to be statically provided to Verifiers by Wallet Instance.
-Once a Status Assertion is issued, it can be verified without any further communication with the Credential Issuer or any other party.

 3. **Digital Credentials Formats**: Status Assertions are agnostic from the Digital Credential format to which they are bound.